-2 Executive Summary
+2. Executive Summary

-- Mission Zero is the Loch Lomond and the Trossachs National Park Authority's ambition to become a net zero organisation by 2030.
-This Route Map is our statement of intent: it outlines the principles that will guide us along our journey and the actions we will prioritise to achieve this. - ➤ Our baseline emissions from the year 2018/19 are 222 tCo2e, which we have segmented into three emissions areas to target action: transport (99.19 tCo2e), electricity (97 tCo2e) and heating (25.5 tCo2e). - ➤ Following the advice of consultants and by modelling a number of scenarios ourselves, we believe we can achieve net zero status by 2030.
+Mission Zero is Loch Lomond & The Trossachs National Park Authority's ambition to become a net zero organisation by 2030.

+This Route Map is our statement of intent: it outlines the principles that will guide us along our journey and the actions we will prioritise to achieve this.

+Baseline

+Our baseline emissions from the year 2018/19 are 222 tCO $2$ e, which we have segmented into three emissions areas to target action:

+$tCO_2e = tonnes(t) of carbon dioxide(CO_2) equivalent(e)$

+Modelling

+Following the advice of consultants and by modelling a number of scenarios ourselves, we believe we can achieve net zero status by 2030.
 This trajectory is based on predicted emissions reductions associated with prioritised actions, alongside assumptions about the decarbonisation of the electricity grid.

 It therefore represents our current preferred pathway to achieving net zero ambitions, based on the existing data we hold on our organisation's emissions and the technological, infrastructure and legislative context at the time of writing the Route Map.

-- Within this Route Map we highlight a number of actions that we will prioritise to reduce our emissions.
+Within this Route Map we highlight a number of actions that we will prioritise to reduce our emissions.
 This will involve us investing in renewable technology across our estate, such as the installation of photovoltaic panels, air source heat pumps, or increasing the proportion of electric vehicles in our fleet.

 Whilst we have presented them in a linear fashion for the purposes of creating our trajectory, we will take a flexible approach to delivering these over the next decade to capitalise on opportunities as they arise.
+This agility will also allow us to work to bring the date closer or reduce the residual emissions requiring offsetting, if possible.

+Investment

-This agility will also allow us to work to bring the date closer or reduce the residual emissions requiring offsetting, if possible. - ➤ There will be significant financial costs in terms of capital and revenue in order to install, run and maintain new renewable technologies on our estate, along with the need to invest in staff skills and training to run these new systems. - ➤ It is on the basis of these infrastructure investments that we predict the biggest reduction in our emissions will be made.
-However, we are equally dedicated to championing emissions reductions in our organisational culture and through the behaviour of every member of our staff, Board and volunteers. - This document culminates with the next steps we will take to begin the implementation of this Route Map.
+There will be significant financial costs in terms of capital and revenue in order to install, run and maintain new renewable technologies on our estate, along with the need to invest in staff skills and training to run these new systems.

+It is on the basis of these infrastructure investments that we predict the biggest reduction in our emissions will be made.
+However, we are equally dedicated to championing emissions reductions in our organisational culture and through the behaviour of every member of our staff, Board and volunteers.

+Next Steps

+This document culminates with the next steps we will take to begin the implementation of this Route Map.

 We will accelerate our work in the next two years, quickly developing detailed action plans to quantify and commit resource, ensuring that we are laying strong foundations for the rest of our Mission Zero.

-3 Our Vision
+3. Our vision

-The National Park Authority will be a net zero organisation by 2030.
+The National Park Authority will be a net zero organisation by 2030